someonesdad1/plib/README.md

 This script will run the self tests of the files.
 The tests are either in the module's file or are located in the test directory.
-Each module file has a special trigger string (see trigger.py) that tells 0test.py how to run its tests.
-If you run 'python 0test.py', you'll get a summary report of passes and failures.
+Each module file has a special trigger string (see `trigger.py`) that tells `0test.py` how to run its tests.
+If you run `python 0test.py`, you'll get a summary report of passes and failures.
 Only failed tests will print out messages.
 Use the -v option to see each test's output.
 The default output tells you the files that fail self-tests and need to be worked on.